jeon11/academic-kickstart/content/project/alaska-airlines/index.md

 Based on the four recommendations, we additionally modified some of the website elements to convey more transparency.

 #### 1. Show what services are suspended
-{{< figure src="design_rec1.svg" title="**Click to see in a large view**/ We added a devoted section that clearly communicates what services are currently suspended especially due to COVID (e.g. in-flight food & beverages).
+{{< figure src="design_rec1.svg" title="**Click to see in large view**/ We added a devoted section that clearly communicates what services are currently suspended especially due to COVID (e.g. in-flight food & beverages).
 When a user is expecting quality in-flight service but does not receive it, the experience cannot be reverted"  caption="Sample Design Recommendation1" width=full >}}

 #### 2. Clearly communicate the perks of upgrading
-{{< figure src="design_rec2.svg" title="**Click to see in a large view**/ Communicating what an upgraded seat entails provide transparency and facilitates the upgrading decision."  caption="Sample Design Recommendation2" width=full >}}
+{{< figure src="design_rec2.svg" title="**Click to see in large view**/ Communicating what an upgraded seat entails provide transparency and facilitates the upgrading decision."  caption="Sample Design Recommendation2" width=full >}}

 ---
 ## Limitations & Lessons Learned